-- Let you and your doctor know if he will be late.
+- Let you and your PCP know if they will be late.

-What if I need to see the doctor right away?
+What if I need to see the PCP right away?

-Sometimes your doctor may tell you to get medical care right away.
+Sometimes your PCP may tell you to get medical care right away.
 Then you will not be able to give your broker 48 hours’ notice.
-Your doctor must call the transportation broker and tell him you have an “urgent medical situation.”
+Your PCP must call the transportation broker and tell him you have an “urgent care appointment.”
 Your broker should come pick you up without 48 hours’ notice.

 What if I have appointments at the same time each week?

-- Call your broker and ask him if the broker will set up a regular schedule for you.
+- Call your broker and ask if they will set up a regular schedule for you.
 Some brokers will do this.

 - If you need to cancel or change your weekly appointment, that’s OK.
 Just call your broker as soon as you can and let them know.

-What if I have more than one doctor’s appointment in a day?
+What if I have more than one health care provider’s appointment in a day?